hhanh00/ywallet_docs/content/zswap/dhle.md

 we assumed that he would be able to use it to redeem the ZEC.

-However, without enforcing that the secret key used in BTC Lock is also used in ZEC Lock, the ZSwap falls apart.
+However, without enforcing that the secret key used in BTC Lock is also used in ZEC Lock, the Zwap falls apart.

-In fact, Bob only see public points P on secp256k1 and ak on Jubjub or Pallas.
+In fact, Bob only see public points on secp256k1 and on Jubjub (or Pallas).
 There is no guarantee that they were generated from the same secret key by Alice.